Good news. It looks like Theatre Three is playing in a new sandbox.

 And four productions directed by Schmidt himself (who, like Alder, often designs his shows).

 Still, if ever an aging company needed a re-boot, it was Theatre Three.
-Its shows could settle for easy camp and medium-warm ambition or execution – basically, theatrical comfort food.
+Its shows could settle for easy camp and medium-warm ambition or execution.
+Basically, it offered theatrical comfort food.
 It lived up (or down) to its standing as the city’s “second theater” after the Dallas Theater Center.

 But that position is important – as was Alder’s efforts as a de facto arts leader.
-In Fort Worth, Stage West’s success is pivotal for the future of that arts community – particularly with Schultes’ plans to create an expanded lobby-cafe and a second stage.
+In Fort Worth, Stage West’s success is pivotal for the future of that arts community – particularly with Schultes’ plans to create a second stage.
 The same goes for Theatre Three’s future as the only Equity company, other than the Theater Center, with a home in downtown Dallas.

 Schmidt’s set is ingenious and metaphoric: The ‘labyrinth’ in this case is made of shadowy rows of hanging sheets in one corner (looking like sails or backyard laundry), with a sizable sandbox in the middle, trapping the characters, surrounding them with small streams of water.
 The whole isolated little island is like a beach volleyball version of ‘No Exit.’